-At the cutting edge of Psychotherpeutic research into identity and neuroscience, the real impact of trauma and how it carries across generations is becoming clearer.
+At the cutting edge of Psychotherpeutic research into identity and neuroscience, the real impact of trauma and it’s effect upon our personality is becoming clearer.

 Identity orientated psychotrauma therapy (IoPT) is an insightful therapy that allows us to regain our healthy identity.
 Without the need for lengthy talking therapy, this method clearly reveals to us how and why we feel held back, stuck, restricted, lost or ill in our lives.
 Giving us the opportunity to repair the hidden impacts that trauma and powerful life events can have upon our psyches.
 The next appropriate step towards our integration and capacity to fully live is revealed through the work.

 Professor Dr. Franz Ruppert is gaining international recognition for discovering the theory and practice of Identity orientated psychotrauma therapy (IoPT).
 His work originally stemmed from Bert Hellinger’s family constellation work.
 I have trained in both methodologies and have now been following the developments of constellation work for over 20 years.
-For the last 10 years I have moved further towards Franz Ruppert’s profound work with early trauma and it’s effect on our identities.
-This method is very clear, safe and deeply transformative in the healing and integration of our identities.
+For the last 10 years I have moved towards Franz Ruppert’s profound work with the Self, our identities and trauma.
+Rather than only focusing on inter-generational family dynamics, this method is clear, safe and deeply transformative in the healing and integration of our personality structures.

 This method helps us regain our healthy identities, by making our trauma biography and our survival strategies conscious and enabling the integration of our split-off experiences.
 The process sheds light on to the steps we need take in order to cultivate our own inner freedom and autonomy.